dsh011/Pathfinder/README.md

 7. Variety of Python Native Libraries (OS, Time, Threading, SQLite3, etc.)
 8. Cx_Freeze (Packaging Python Code; Developed by Anthony Tuininga)

 This program is currently licensed under the MIT License.
+Libraries in the credits have their own licenses.
+Please review these before any changes are made.

 Credits:
 1. OpenRouteService: https://github.com/GIScience/openrouteservice